 - the employment documents, between employer and apprentice;

 - the commercial documents, between employer and training provider; and

 - the funding documents, between employer and government funding body.Check funding arrangements.
 In instances where apprentices either do not complete their training or finish their course, check that your funding arrangements do not require you to pay back all or part of the grant.
 This is unusual but something that is worth checking.
 Reclaiming costs.
 Where an apprentice does not complete their training or finish their course, employers should consider inserting provisions in the contractual documents for repayment of fees by the apprentice to avoid claims for unlawful deduction from wages.National Minimum Wage.
 Ensure you are paying your apprentices at least the national minimum wage.
 Currently, this is as follows:

 - Adult rate (Aged 21 and over) – £6.50

 - Development Rate (Aged 18-20 inclusive) – £5.13

 - Apprenticeship Rate (Under 19 or aged 19 and over in the first year of their apprenticeship) – £2.73

-If you need any further advice on apprenticeships then please contact one of the team on 01332 227596
+If you need any further advice on apprenticeships then please contact our Employment & HR team on 01332 227596